This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Local Atmospheric Conditions

 You might not think that the temperature in your workspace could affect the dry time of your spray paint, but the ambient temperature of your immediate environment can affect the spray paint’s cure and dry time dramatically in certain instances.
-Humidity can have a big impact on the dry time of your paint, if your immediate environment or the ambient weather outdoors is high in humidity, it will result in your paint drying far less quickly than you might like.
+Humidity level can have a big impact on the dry time of your paint, if your immediate environment or the ambient weather outdoors is high in humidity, it will result in your paint drying far less quickly than you might like.
+Spray paint dries best in a low-humidity environment with good air circulation.

 In this instance, you could use a dehumidifier to reduce the moisture in the air and effectively decrease the dry time of your paint.
 Spray painting in high humidity is possible, but it’s not recommended if your project is time-sensitive or if you are working with sheer surfaces as it could cause your paint to run.
 Besides spray painting in high humidity, spray painting in excessively high temperatures is not recommended but for a different reason.
 Excessively warm temperatures will cause the paint to dry too quickly and inevitably crack, whereas spray painting in cold weather will cause the paint to take far longer to dry.

-Spray painting in cold weather might also cause your paint to run excessively, particularly if the surface of your workpiece is also cold.
+Spray painting in cold weather might also cause your paint to run excessively, particularly if the painted surface is also cold.
 This being said, these problems are relatively easy to solve with a climate control system to either increase or decrease temperature in your workspace.

 This is a bit of a strange one, but if you took physics in high school then it might ring a bell.
 Surface friction is essentially how rough a surface is, but what makes a surface rough?
 A rough surface is any face of material that is either porous (little indents) or is raised (little bumps) which allows things that contact it to “grip” the said surface with relative ease.
 Spray paint does not maintain its viscosity once exposed to the atmosphere and the drying process (although subjectively slow) starts immediately, therefore the rougher the surface the longer spray paint will take to dry.
 As such, it is always a good idea to sand your surface a little to increase the surface friction before you apply your spray paint.